rbshaffer/constitute_tools/README.md

 Chapter 2: The Legislature.
 A. The legislature shall have the power to legislate on all topics by a simple majority vote.
 B. Members of the legislature shall be limited to 10 years in office.
+Chapter 3: The Judiciary.
+The judiciary shall:
+Rule on matters of ordinary law.
+Rule on matters of constitutional law.
 ```

-This text contains a preamble, a list with some preceding content, and titles on several headers.
+This text contains a preamble, two lists with some preceding content, and titles on several headers.
 To capture this content, the user might mark up the text as follows:

 ```
 <preamble>